oracle/graal/README.md

    Compilation with Graal is only done by explicit requests to the Graal API.
 This is how Truffle uses Graal.

-2. The 'graal' configuration is a VM where all compilation is performed by Graal and no other compilers are built into the VM binary.
-This VM will bootstrap Graal itself at startup unless the -XX:-BootstrapGraal VM option is given.
+2. The 'graal' configuration is a VM where normal compilations are performed by Graal.
+This VM will bootstrap Graal itself at startup unless the -XX:-BootstrapGraal.
+Note that if tiered compilation is enabled, Graal will be used at the last tier while C1 will be used for the first compiled tiers.

 Unless you use the --vm option with the build command, you will be presented with a dialogue to choose one of the above VM configurations for the build